 Participating students compete for the Student Summer Research Awards (SSRA) through poster and oral presentations.
 Presentations are adjudicated by a committee of principal investigators, senior clinicians and patient advocates from across the School and the broader Ireland East Hospital Group and our Clinical Training network.

 SSRA Selection Process

-Throughout its eight years, the SSRA programme has developed both in terms of student numbers and the quality of the research on exhibition.
+Throughout its eleven years, the SSRA programme has developed both in terms of student numbers and the quality of the research on exhibition.
 Each year, senior researchers from across the School and affiliated clinical sites submit expressions of interest to the SSRA committee for consideration as a potential student summer research project.
 A list of available research projects is compiled and distributed to interested students, who then compete for particular projects and supervisors.

 This process underlines the continuum of research activity that takes place at the School and connects high-level investigative research to students at undergraduate level.
 Our medicine, radiography and biomedical science graduates are encouraged to see themselves not just as future practitioners of healthcare but also as enquiry-driven researchers and investigative scientists.